My wife says she’s going to buy me a helmet.

 In both of my own experiences, the times I took away from work and took it very easy, doing nothing but resting, I made the quickest improvements.
 When I tried to push through it (against the doctor’s orders), it was miserable and the fuzziness and exhaustion just got worse.
 Best case scenario–take a legitimate chunk of recovery time off work, don’t go to the gym, get off your phone, and don’t watch TV.
 Rest.

-7. You lose a lot of life things for a while.
+7. You lose a lot of life things for (at least) a while.

 Here’s one people don’t realize.
 You can lose a lot of your normal “life” things–things that make you who you are.
 For example: Running, working out, writing (on my computer screen), watching artistic movies, and spending time with people are all big parts of what makes me me, and all of those got overwhelming and painful.
 It seems obvious things like running and working out might have to slow down during recovery.
 But a much broader range of activities are affected than people might assume.